redhat-performance/quads/README.md

 * We have Jenkins CI run against all Gerrit patchsets via the [QUADS Simulator 5000](https://github.com/redhat-performance/quads/blob/master/example/test-quads.sh) CI test script.

 ## Contributing
-We use [Gerrit](https://review.gerrithub.io/#/q/project:redhat-performance/quads) for code review, to submit a patch simply perform the following:
+We use [Gerrit](https://review.gerrithub.io/#/q/project:redhat-performance/quads) for code review, to submit a patch perform the following:

 * Clone our repository: